Stevenfavour/Linuxfundametal0/README13.md

 Repeat this process, vice versa.

-We have successfully configured the connection for both VPC to communcate through the Peering Connection.
+We have successfully configured the connection for both VPC to communicate through the Peering Connection.
-This process establishes connection between both VPCs by setting up configuration on both ends of the VPCs.
+This process establishes a connection between both VPCs by setting up configuration on both ends of the VPCs.

 ![](/Img13/7.png)